Training, Supervision, And Certification Programs

-- List the 8 foundational principles underlying the Child-Centered Play Therapy Method
+List the 8 foundational principles underlying the Child-Centered Play Therapy Method

 - Describe the inclusionary and exclusionary criteria for utilizing Child-Centered Play Therapy

 - Distinguish and apply the 5 types of empathic responses utilized in play therapy sessions

-- Describe how to apply the 3-stage limit-setting process used with children
+- Describe how to apply the 3-stage limit-setting process used with children in play therapy

 - History of play therapy